ThunderBuilder/read.me/README.md

 # read.me
 Hello World
-My name is MR Muscolo
+My name is MR Muscolo :)
 to become Dr Fintech
-krypto bring me in this fild
+krypto brought me in this field